 Eventually, our customs, and our laws, would more or less decide upon dividing up the days into a tri-partite 8 hours of work, 8 hours of leisure of one’s proclivity, and 8 hours of sleep.
 Quite Benedictine, we might surmise, if some significant chunk of the 8 hours of leisure we give back to God to prayer.
 Ora et labora.

-But as we drift away from our Catholic foundation – and our monastic ideals of doing all ad gloriam Dei, we move back towards slavery and drudgery, or, what may be worse, unemployment, indolence, enervation and despair.
+But as we drift away from our Catholic foundation – and our monastic ideals of doing all things ad gloriam Dei, we move back towards slavery and drudgery, or, what may be worse, unemployment, indolence, enervation and despair – as we slowly, slowly move out of this Covidian enervation.
 If Man’s lot is but to eat, drink, have desultory sex – procreation now being frowned upon – and die, then what’s the point of it all?
 Why not go gently by merciful euthanasia into that dark goodnight, once the salad days of youth are over, or even before?

 As I’ve written before in light of the feast of Saint Joseph the Worker on May 1st, in which light we should see this day, all of Man’s life is a ‘work’, as Pope Saint John Paul II wrote, whose primary purpose is to perfect us, the worker.
 Hence, all that we do, in rest, leisure, or what we now call ‘work’, should be fulfilling, first, of ourselves, and also of others – and not just fulfilling, but also full of joy.

-Peruse the two articles in Crisis this morning, which remind us, in a Chestertonian mode, of the need always to give thanks, for the gift of life and all that God has given us do in the span we are given – for the chasm of eternity is before us at each moment.
+These two articles remind us, in a Chestertonian mode, of the need always to give thanks, for the gift of life and all that God has given us do in the span we are given – for the chasm of eternity is before us at each moment.
 Hence, as well we should appreciate all that is beautiful and apparently ‘use-less’, those odd and wonderful things – such as tight-rope walkers, juggling, music, wandering around, good conversation, and, most of all, praising God for Who He is – which make life worth living.

 And that same life is in the end a preparation for heaven, where, as Leo XIII reminds us, we will truly begin to live.
 So rejoice, and give thanks to God for all things.
 For the only thing that can lead us away from that lofty goal is sin, the work of the Devil, and who, after all, needs that, or him?